There are 9 UNESCO World Heritage Sites in Israel, all of which are cultural.

 - White City of Tel-Aviv — the Modern Movement (2003)

 There are two holy places in the Baha’i religion that are recognized in this listing of UNESCO World Heritage Sites in Israel: Shrine of Bahá’u’lláh in Acre and the Shrine of the Báb in Haifa.
 The surrounding gardens, monuments and other buildings are also included in these sites.

 Tels is a term used to refer to prehistoric settlement mounds.
 They are often seen in the flatter areas of the Mediterranean.
 There are over 200 tels in Israel but the ones in Megiddo, Hazor and Beer Sheba are recognized into the UNESCO World Heritage Sites in Israel due to their biblical connections.

 Caves of Maresha and Bet-Guvrin in the Judean Lowlands as a Microcosm of the Land of the Caves (2014)

 There are approximately 3,500 underground chambers part of this archaeological site in Egypt.
 This site is located at the crossroad of the trade routes between Egypt and Mesopotamia wherein it bore witness to the evolution of the culture in the area during this time.
-The caves were used for a number of purposes including as place of religious worship, cisterns, baths, hideaways and more.
+The caves were used for a number of purposes including a place of religious worship, cisterns, baths, hideaways and more.

 This UNESCO-listed area connected Arabia to the Mediterranean during the Hellenistic-Roman period.
 The trade routes aided in the development of the towns within the area aside from its growth in the agricultural sector.
-There were four towns within the desert city of Negev that enjoyed this benefit: Avdat, Haluza, Mamshit, and Shivta.
+There were four towns in the desert city of Negev that enjoyed this benefit: Avdat, Haluza, Mamshit, and Shivta.
 To this day, you can still see evidence of this route and showcases the role that the desert played in the growth of agriculture and commerce during the ancient times.